fnpen/wordpress-modern-settings-page-boilerplate/README.md

 ```
 npm install

-// if you use pnpm
+// if you use pnpm:

 pnpm i
 ```